 V. Where Do We Stand Now?

 As of now, Team Söring is in a defensive crouch, not to say a fetal position.
 Söring shut down all of his social-media accounts in June 2020, after people began posting nasty personal comments (bad!) and critical questions about the weaknesses in his story (good!).
-Team Söring has also shut down all cooperation with the Small Town Big Crime podcast after the producers started disproving some of his innocence claims and asking skeptical questions.
+Team Söring has also shut down all cooperation with the Small Town Big Crime podcast after the producers started disproving some of his innocence theories and asking skeptical questions.
 Ironically, there’s still a link for this podcast on Söring’s website, which has otherwise gone dormant.

 According to my information, Söring’s plans to publish a book and assist in a new Netflix documentary about his case are still active.
 Yet it’s hard to see what the point is.
 Söring has made it clear that he does not want media attention on his new life here in Germany.
 The only thing that remains, then, is to once again re-litigate the question of his innocence.
 Yet thanks to the tireless work of the Soering Truth Squad, there is plenty of evidence online blowing apart his arguments.